-This webinar will focus on how to improve child weight screening, nutrition and physical activity counselling, and design appropriate and meaningful interventions according to health center peers.
-Discussion and demonstrations of how you may be able to optimize your EHR to encourage accurate and complete collection of required data, and identify children who may need intervention.
-A number of tools that support this quality improvement around addressing child weight and potential for obesity will be discussed, including Bright Futures guidance and data validation tools from HITEQ.
+This webinar focused on how to improve child weight screening, nutrition and physical activity counselling, and design appropriate and meaningful interventions according to health center peers.
+Discussion and demonstrations of how you may be able to optimize your EHR to encourage accurate and complete collection of required data, and identify children who may need intervention also took place.
+A number of tools that support this quality improvement around addressing child weight and potential for obesity were discussed, including Bright Futures guidance and data validation tools from HITEQ.

 During this e-learning webinar by the Center for Care Innovations (CCI) learn:

 1. How to reimagine your patient intake process.

 2. How to effectively use tablets during patient intake.